 Travel essentials like sunscreen lotion, hats, sarong, etc. will cost more if you buy them from Maldives resorts and shops.

-Remember that the local economy relies heavily on tourism so the cost for travel-related stuff is higher than other places.
+Remember that the local economy relies heavily on tourism so the cost for travel-related stuff is higher than in other places.
 If you want to save money, then bring enough of your travel essentials so you don’t have to buy an overpriced sunscreen lotion from a tourist shop.

 So there you have it – the 7 essential tips on how to visit the Maldives on budget.
 If you have any questions and would like to add more tips and suggestions, don’t hesitate to comment below.